clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 mds_matrix<-cbind(window_pos, mds_axe)
 write.table(mds_matrix, "00_localPCA/mds_matrix.txt", sep="\t", row.names=FALSE, quote=FALSE)
 ```
-Since this is a little long , we can let it run and explore on your local computer with Rstudio some of the local pca.
-Let's download pca_matrix.txt locally and we will play in R studio to look at some of those local PCA
+Since this will take some time, we can let it run and explore on your local computer with Rstudio some of the local PCAs.
+Let's download `pca_matrix.txt` locally and play in Rstudio to look at some of those local PCAs.

 #### Visualising the local PCA outputs (on your computer in Rstudio)
 Back on our local computer in R studio, we will look at all those local PCA.
-Set your working directory as 04_day4/01_haploblocks, load useful libraries (ggplot2) and the matrix of pca
+Set your working directory as 04_day4/01_haploblocks, load required libraries (ggplot2) and the matrix of PCAs

 ```
 setwd("MY_LOCAL_PATH/04_day4/01_haploblocks")